U.S. Energy Information Administration logo

 The USVI’s two separate island grids each maintain their own backup generation capacity.

 The USVI has two separate electricity grids, one each on the two main islands, each with its own generating facilities.
 The generating units are managed by WAPA, an independent governmental agency.
-Generating capacity includes combustion and steam turbines powered with fuel oil or propane, as well as some solar-powered facilities owned by independent power producers and houses and businesses with customer-sited rooftop solar panels.
+Generating capacity includes combustion and steam turbines powered with fuel oil or propane, as well as some solar-powered facilities owned by independent power producers and households and businesses with customer-sited rooftop solar panels.
 More than half of the USVI's petroleum-fueled generating units are more than 25 years old.
 WAPA is replacing some of its older generators with groups of smaller units for more efficient balancing with renewable energy sources.
 Seabed depth makes any potential electrical connection between the St. Thomas and St. Croix systems difficult.
-The St. Thomas electric system, with about 175 megawatts of generating capacity, supplies electricity to St. Thomas and by underwater cables to nearby St. John Island and Water Island.
-Separated from the St. Thomas system by 40 miles of ocean, the St. Croix system, with about 150 megawatts of capacity, supplies St. Croix Island.
-The electric systems on both islands have lower power demand than their generating capacities, giving them their own backup generation capacity and reserves.39,40,41
+The St. Thomas electric system also supplies electricity by underwater cables to nearby St. John Island and Water Island.
+Separated from the St. Thomas system by 40 miles of ocean, the St. Croix electric system provides power to its island residents and businesses.
+The electric systems on both islands have lower power demand than their generating capacities, providing them with their own backup generating capacity and reserves.39,40,41

-During the back-to-back hurricanes in September 2017, 80% to 90% of the USVI's transmission and distribution systems were damaged or destroyed.42 To mitigate future disruption of the islands' grids, WAPA added backup generating units that include battery storage.43,44,45 The territory is also building underground electrical lines and installing composite electrical poles that can survive winds up to 200 miles per hour.
-As of September 2023, WAPA installed nearly 90% of the planned 8,600 composite poles across the territory and plans to finish the project in 2024.46,47,48
+During the back-to-back hurricanes in September 2017, 80% to 90% of the USVI's transmission and distribution systems were damaged or destroyed.42 To mitigate future disruption of the islands' grids, WAPA added backup generating units that include battery energy storage.43,44,45 The territory is also building underground electrical lines and installing composite electrical poles that can survive winds up to 200 miles per hour.
+As of mid-2024, WAPA installed nearly 98% of the planned 8,600 composite poles across the territory.
+In its next phase, the utility plans to replace 2,200 additional poles by the end of 2026.46,47,48

-Imported petroleum products fuel nearly all of the utility-scale electricity generation on the islands.
-In 2023, propane fueled almost three-fifths of the islands' electricity at WAPA-owned or leased generating facilities, fuel oil accounted for about two-fifths, and solar power supplied 2%.49 The industrial sector consumed about 42% of the USVI's total electricity, followed closely by the residential sector at 39%, and the commercial sector at 16%.50 The USVI has some of the highest electricity rates in the world, in part because of petroleum fuel surcharges.
-The islands' residential electricity price at the end of 2023 was about 42 cents per kilowatthour, which included a fuel surcharge of 22 cents per kilowatthour, almost three times higher than the U.S. residential average electricity price of about 16 cents.51,52,53
+Imported petroleum products fuel nearly all of the utility-scale electricity generation on the USVI.
+In 2024, fuel oil accounted for 51% of the territory's electricity from WAPA-owned or leased generating facilities, propane fueled 47%, and solar power supplied about 2%.49 The residential sector consumed about 41% of the USVI's total electricity, followed by the industrial sector at 36%, and the commercial sector at 23%.50 The USVI has some of the highest electricity rates in the world, in part because of petroleum fuel surcharges.
+The islands' residential average electricity price in 2023 was about 33 cents per kilowatthour, which included a fuel surcharge of 22 cents, about double the U.S. residential average electricity price of 16 cents.51,52,53

 Renewable energy

-Solar power accounts for all of the USVI’s renewable electricity.
+Solar power accounts for all of the USVI’s utility-scale renewable electricity.

-The USVI has more than 8 megawatts of installed commercial solar power generating capacity.65 The USVI's first large solar facility was a 450-kilowatt, 1,800-panel array installed in 2011 at King Airport on St. Thomas.66 The territory's largest solar facility is the Donoe solar farm on St. Thomas, which first came online in 2015 with 4.2 megawatts of generating capacity.
+The USVI has three utility-scale solar farms with about 23 megawatts of combined solar power generating capacity.67 The territory's largest solar facility is the 13-megawatt Petronella solar farm with 30,000 solar panels on the east end of St. Croix that came online in December 2024.68,69 The second largest utility-scale solar farm is the Donoe solar farm on St. Thomas, which first came online in 2015 with 4.2 megawatts of generating capacity.
 Hurricane Irma destroyed much of the Donoe solar farm in September 2017.
-The solar farm was rebuilt it in 2022 with 14,000 solar panels, a larger generating capacity of 6.4 megawatts, and the ability to withstand winds up to 180 mph.
-The solar panels have stronger clamps and bolts holding them to the reinforced mounting systems, which have support piles that were installed deeper into the ground.67,68
+The solar farm was rebuilt in 2022 with 14,000 solar panels, a larger generating capacity of 6.4 megawatts, and the ability to withstand winds up to 180 mph.
+The solar panels have stronger clamps and bolts holding them to the reinforced mounting systems, which have support piles that were installed deeper into the ground.70,71 The Spanish Town solar farm, which opened on St. Croix in 2014 with 4 megawatts of generating capacity, was also damaged by Hurricane Irma.
+The facility was offline for slightly more than a year while it and the island's grid were repaired.
+The solar farm came back online in November 2018.72,73,74

-Customer-sited, small-scale solar generation on rooftops provides about 17 megawatts of generating capacity through WAPA's net metering program.78 Because of concerns about grid stability with intermittent generation from renewables, the USVI's net metering law initially capped total net metered connections at 10 megawatts on the St. Thomas grid and 5 megawatts on the St. Croix grid.
+Because of concerns about grid stability with intermittent generation from renewables, the USVI's net metering law initially capped total net metered connections at 10 megawatts on the St. Thomas grid and 5 megawatts on the St. Croix grid.
 Those limits were reached in 2017, and the program closed to new customers.
-However, in 2019, the territory initiated a new net-metering program that allows more residents to participate, but requires new customers to receive less compensation for their excess power and pay higher grid-access fees.79,80,81,82 The USVI government provides rebates for residential solar water heaters, Energy Star appliances, and other energy efficient and renewable energy products.83,84 Since 2009, USVI's building code requires that solar water heaters provide at least 70% of a building's water heating needs in all new construction and major renovation projects.85
+However, in 2019, the territory initiated a new net-metering program that allows more residents to participate, but requires new customers to receive less compensation for their excess power and pay higher grid-access fees.81,82,83,84 Since 2009, USVI's building code requires that solar water heaters provide at least 70% of a building's water heating needs in all new construction and major renovation projects.85

 Natural gas

 The USVI does not produce natural gas and has no known natural gas reserves.
-However, a 2013 U.S. Geological Survey assessment identified the potential for undiscovered natural gas resources in the same subsea formation south of the islands that may also contain crude oil resources.97,98 To reduce dependence on petroleum fuels, island officials considered ways to import liquefied natural gas (LNG).
-However, the islands' small energy demand makes building an LNG import terminal difficult to justify economically.99 The territory's electric utility considered converting its generators to burn LNG but opted for less costly propane.100,101,102
+However, a 2013 U.S. Geological Survey assessment identified the potential for undiscovered natural gas resources in the same subsea formation south of the islands that may also contain crude oil resources.86,87 To reduce dependence on petroleum fuels, island officials considered ways to import liquefied natural gas (LNG).
+However, the islands' small energy demand makes building an LNG import terminal difficult to justify economically.88 The territory's electric utility considered converting its generators to burn LNG but opted for less costly propane.89,90,91

 Coal

-The USVI has no known coal reserves and does not produce or use coal.103
+The USVI has no known coal reserves and does not produce or use coal.92

 Endnotes